 Payments may only be made via Visa, MasterCard, American Express, Discover or with a PayPal account.
 Payments made via PayPal are to be sent [email protected]

 ● Shows running longer than their allotted 60 minute performance time will be cut off and charged a $100.00 fee per occurrence.
 (This will be subtracted from your box office payout or you be billed accordingly)

 ● Leave no trace.
 If the technical manager is left to clean up a messy green room, storage area or stage, the responsible company will be charged a fee of $100.00 per occurrence.
 (This will be subtracted from your box office payout or you be billed accordingly)

 ● At the Fringe's discretion we will also withhold your company's final box office payout and will use these funds to cover any and all expenses incurred in the disposal/storage of your set and props.
 Any remaining fees will then be returned only when the space has been cleared and inspected, minus any fees incurred from dealing with items left behind and clean up costs.
 Any outstanding fees will be billed to the Company and/or Company’s Primary Contact.

 Fees pertaining to Changing Information and Late Submission of Forms

 ○ If your company needs to change information regarding your SHOW (Company name, show description, etc) via the Change of SHOW Information Form, there will be no fee before June 1st.
 There will be a $75 fee if submitted between June 1st-June 15th.
-No changes after June 15th based on Festival's discretion.
+Limited changes after June 15th based on Festival's discretion.

 ○ There will be a $30 fee if you submit your Technical Questionnaire Form after the deadline of April 3, 2021